wmnn/LyricsFluencer-SwiftUI/README.md

   - Recognize songs with ShazamKit inside the App
   - Look at the songs lyrics in the original and your native language
   - Add words to a flashcard deck
-* NextJS / Express Fullstack Web Application
-  - Scraping of Lyrics
-  - GoogleApi Lyrics Translations
-  - Firebase User Authentication
-  - Paypal & Stripe Payment

-* Express Backend Fullstack Web Application
-   - The build files of the NextJs application are exposed with this express app, in order to have a lightweight production server

 # How does the App work?